pjotrp/once-only/README.md

   echo "once-only bowtie -t e_coli reads/e_coli_1000.fq e_coli.map" |qsub -k oe -d path
 ```

-Interestingly once-only also comes with PBS support, which won't add a job to the queue if it
+Interestingly once-only also comes with PBS support, which won't add a job to
-has been executed successfully:
+the queue if it is already in the queue, or if it has been executed
+successfully:

 ```sh
   once-only --pbs '-k oe' bowtie -t e_coli reads/e_coli_1000.fq e_coli.map